alexfigliolia/galena/README.md

 });
 ```

-Mutating state using your individual slices of state will also update your `Galena` instance!
+Running mutations using individual units of state will also update your `Galena` instance!

 ### Subscribing to State Changes